Acerca de

 In addition to a robust public sector practice, Cody represents private clients in business and employment matters.
 Cody has represented shareholders in disputes related to their businesses and private sector employees related to the termination of their duties.

-When out of the office, Cody serves as an Alderman for the City of Cammack Village and is active with his family in their church, Fellowship Midtown.
+When out of the office, Cody serves as the Mayor for the City of Cammack Village and is active with his family in their church, Fellowship Midtown.
 Cody has been married to Blake since 2011 and they have three young children; Parker, Whit and Posey.

 AREAS OF PRACTICE